 The new hospital has made the city a popular retirement destination so that after years of population decline, incoming retirees are equal to outgoing young people.

-Figure 2: Call volumes before (above left) and after (above right) retirement community developments.
+Figure 3: Call volumes before retirement

 In Shady Acres, although the population is unchanged, call volumes will grow, and they will increase wherever the city is building retirement centres.
 In this case, it would not be unusual to see call growth exceed 10 per cent per year for several years.
 Although new stations aren’t necessary, boosting vehicle availability will be the way to keep pace with demand growth.
 The best, budget-neutral, solution to our problem here is to cut your time on task: